PM Modi in Leh: China says no escalation should take place, Japan hopes for peace

 "The Government of Japan's position is that it is closely monitoring the situation, as it may have an impact on regional stability.
 The Government of Japan hopes that this situation will be resolved peacefully through dialogue between the concerned parties," the country's foreign ministry had said in a statement.

-Meanwhile PM Modi will be briefed by the senior Army officials about the situation along the Line of Actual Control at the Hall of Fame in Leh.
+Meanwhile, PM Modi will be briefed by the senior Army officials about the situation along the Line of Actual Control at the Hall of Fame in Leh.

 The visit would also convey a strong message to China about both India's seriousness and preparedness.
 India has always maintained that it wants peace, but not at the cost of its territorial integrity.